In this episode, you will learn how to reduce cholesterol without medication and what those cholesterol numbers really mean on the lab report.

 So back to that fancy set of numbers that your doc gives you each year - with the numbers.
 Let’s talk about what it means when your numbers are off.
 Now much like any other diagnosis there are literally millions of possibilities but one thing is for sure - you don’t have a Lipitor deficiency.

-If we see a high HDL number on your labs, it means that your liver is overburdened and needs a break.
+If we see a low HDL number on your labs, it could mean that your liver is overburdened and needs a break.
 There are many different ways we can accomplish this, generally just through lifestyle changes.
 And each method is as unique as you are depending on the REASON your liver is overburdened.

 Some common reasons include ingesting high levels of omega 6s, processed food, too much protein, too much sugar, overeating in a single sitting, too much enzyme deficient food, drug residues (see where this might be an issue?
 You are burdening your liver with more things to process), alcohol, lack of movement, liver diseases.